 PKI Public Key Infrastructure

 RSA Rivest, Shamir, Adleman

 SIM Subscriber Identity Module

-PRC Population Register Centre
+PRC Population Register Centre, renamed to DVV since 2020

-1. Introduction
+1 Introduction

 A certificate policy is a document drawn up by a certification authority (CA) which describes the practices and principles used in certification.
 The certification practice statement is a more detailed description of the certification authority's activities than a certificate policy.